rajnishspandey/productivity/readme.md

 - `docker container rm <container-name> -f` to delete container forcefully which is running
 - `docker system prune -a` to delete all containers, images and caches.
 - `docker compose up` to run docker compose file and created image
+- `docker pull rajnishspandey/productivity-docker` to pull the latest image from docker-hub
+- `docker push rajnishspandey/productivity-docker` - to push the latest image on docker-hub
+- `docker login` - to login on docker-hub through terminal